tomasc/mongoid_recurring/README.md

 Which will then add `dtstart`, `dtend`, `all_day`, `schedule` and `schedule_dtend` fields to the model.

-The model will generate all occurrences on before save, and stores them as embedded `MongoidRecurring::Occurrence` documents in the `:occurrences` embedded relation.
+The model will generate all occurrences on before save, and store them as `MongoidRecurring::Occurrence` documents in the `:occurrences` embedded relation.

 A scope named `.for_datetime_range` can be then used to query for documents with occurrences in specified DateTime range: